Pipicallu/Stroll/README.md

     - **CLOUDINARY_API_KEY** : `<Your own api key>`
     - **CLOUDINARY_API_SECRET**: `<Your own secret key>`
 5. Your app should be successfully deployed to Heroku at this point.
+6. please run the file over an HTTPS protocol to enable image uploading - You may find a link to the site [here](http://stroll-app.herokuapp.com/show_walks).

 **Credit to Codeinstitute tutor Tim for the following addendum**